-The Company has share purchase warrants exercisable into common shares at an exercise price denominated in Canadian dollars.
-As a variable amount of US dollars are exercisable into a fixed number of common shares, the share purchase warrants are classified as derivative liabilities.
+The Company had share purchase warrants exercisable into common shares at an exercise price denominated in Canadian dollars.
+As a variable amount of US dollars were exercisable into a fixed number of common shares, the share purchase warrants were classified as derivative liabilities.

-The Company records the fair value of the share purchase warrants in accordance with ASC 815, "Derivatives and Hedging".
-The Company uses the Black-Scholes option pricing model to calculate the fair values of the derivative liabilities.
-The fair value of the derivative liability is revalued on each balance sheet date with corresponding gains and losses recorded in the consolidated statement of loss.
+The Company recorded the fair value of the share purchase warrants in accordance with ASC 815, "Derivatives and Hedging".
+The Company used the Black-Scholes option pricing model to calculate the fair values of the derivative liabilities.
+The fair value of the derivative liability was revalued on each balance sheet date with corresponding gains and losses recorded in the consolidated statement of loss.
+All of the warrants expired during the nine months ended January 31, 2019.

 \$

 Balance, April 30, 2018 95,570

-Bonus warrants issuable pursuant to promissory notes (Note 5) Change in fair value of warrant derivatives 1,602 (53,433)
+Bonus warrants issuable pursuant to promissory notes (Note 5) Change in fair value of warrant derivatives 1,602 (97,172)

-Balance, July 31, 2018 43,739
+Balance, January 31, 2019 -